New Florida Auto Loan Rates Updated for May 2026 — See rates by credit score →

 1. Can I get a balance transfer credit card with bad credit?

 Yes, but rarely with 0% APR.
 With scores 580–639, look for low interest cards or secured cards.
-Some online lenders offer debt consolidation loans with no credit check (but high rates).
+Some online lenders offer debt consolidation loans with some lenders use soft-pull pre-qualification (but high rates).

-2. Is there any card with no credit check for balance transfers?
+2. Is there any card with some lenders use soft-pull pre-qualification for balance transfers?

-No legitimate balance transfer card offers no credit check.
+No legitimate balance transfer card offers some lenders use soft-pull pre-qualification.
 Any site promising that is likely a scam.
 Pre-qualification uses soft pulls, but final approval requires a hard check.

 3. How long does a balance transfer take?